Mathilde2010/hacks_and_stuff/src/content/blog/markdown-style-guide.md

 So here's the thing - I literally started crocheting because my sister randomly picked it up one day!
 I was always looking for something to do while watching TV (anyone else hate just sitting still?), and seeing her crochet made me think "hey, why not?"

-Here's my little confession: I'm literally the most uncreative person ever 🙈 Like, for real - everything I make is basically just copying what my sister has already made!
+Here's my little confession: I'm literally the most uncreative person ever.
+Like, for real - everything I make is basically just copying what my sister has already made!
 But you know what?
 It actually works out pretty great because:
 - I already know the project will look cute
 - She can help me when I'm stuck
 - I don't have to spend hours choosing what to make